boston-pm/boston-pm.github.io/index.md

 # Schedule

-## Weds, Sept 21, BLU - Annual Cryptology News + History - Quantum Crypto update - Bill R

-Boston.PM's Bill Ricker will as usually be the entertainment for the [BLU September meeting ](http://blu.org/cgi-bin/calendar/2022-sep).
-The tradition of an annual Cryptography/Cryptananlsis/Cryptology News Update and Historical Vignette originated with hosting a PGP Key-signing part, but has survived that ceremony.
-I have done about [half of the talks](http://blu.org/cgi-bin/calendar/speakers/b-ricker1); most of those meetings have attached YouTube video and slide materials. (*The audio quality is perhaps dubious prior to the Plague era as BLU had a camera but not a wireless mic.*)

-The featured news story in 2022 will be update on progress (& controversy) on Post-Quantum Cryptography and Quantum Cryptanalysis (and how that's different from Quantum Cryptography).

-## Weds Sept 28, 6pm ET Charlotte PM "Office Hours" co-hosted with Charlotte Python

-In person meeting, co-host with Charlotte Python MeetUp; **no hybrid stream** this month.
-[MeetUp](https://www.meetup.com/charlotte-pm/events/288492557/) (or [Py](https://www.meetup.com/python-charlotte/)) for late breaking details.

-Charlotte Perl Mongers and the Charlotte Python Meetup are co-hosting office hours, September 28th at 6pm at Optimist Hall.
-Bring your code, questions, and whatever you're learning or working on.
-We'll talk about what's new in the Perl and Python communities, and about anything else our attendees find interesting.
-There will be opportunity for the cross-pollination of ideas, to discuss problems plaguing each community, and to learn a bit about what's fun and different in each other's languages.

-Users of all skill levels are welcome, and professional networking is encouraged.

-Food and beverages will be available for purchase.
-Look for the plastic staves with the Perl and Python logos on them.

 ## Tuesday, Oct 11, 7pm ET &#127482;&#127480; Boston PM: Ovid+LeoNerd on Corinna - OO in Perl5 Core

 We'll have live remote guests **Curtis *"Ovid"* Poe** and **Paul "[`PEVANS`](https://metacpan.org/author/PEVANS)/[`LeoNerd`](http://www.leonerd.org.uk/)" Evans**.